 Your personal injury lawyer can explain that defendants' attorneys may try a variety of tactics to get plaintiffs to say more than they should.
 Here are a few such tactics that your attorney may warn you about.

 Your lawyer may help you prepare for your deposition so that you know what to expect.
 As a result, you might be tight-lipped at the beginning of the process.
 However, the defendant’s attorney might help to loosen up the plaintiff by being social with the plaintiff and seeming to interact with him or her in a friendly manner.
 However, your lawyer can explain that this is merely a strategy to help you put your boundaries down and reveal more information than you should.

 Your attorney can explain that it is easier for plaintiffs to remember the instructions that their attorney gave them when answering simple “yes” or “no” questions.
 However, a defendant’s lawyer may use a different strategy by asking open-ended questions.
 These questions naturally call upon a witness to provide more information than a simple question.

 Plaintiff Attorney Strategies

-If you would like more information about tricks that defendant lawyers may play, a personal injury attorney may be able to provide it.
-Contact the Law Offices of Rancaño Law at 1-800-755-5557 to set up a confidential consultation with an attorney in which you can discuss your case.
+If you would like more information about tricks that defendants' lawyers may play, a personal injury attorney may be able to provide it.
+Contact the Modesto personal injury lawyers at Rancaño & Rancaño at (209) 850-7379 or complete an online form to set up a confidential consultation.